TrueWarg/vorbild/README.md

    vorbild (-s|--src template path) [-d|--dst destination path]
 ```

-If -d is not specified, currently directory will be used.
+If `-d` is not specified, current directory will be used.

 ## Installation

-Following ways are available currently:
+The following installation methods are available at the moment:

-1. Just download executable files from [releases](https://github.com/TrueWarg/vorbild/releases).
+1. Just download executable files from [releases](https://github.com/TrueWarg/vorbild/releases)
-2. Use snap package manager (ubuntu only currently):
+2. Use snap package manager (ubuntu only for now):

 ```bash
 sudo snap install vorbild